moveit/moveit.ros.org/index.markdown

                     </div>
                     <div class="version-date">
                         <p><span>Platforms:</span> Ubuntu 17.10, 18.04</p>
-                        <p><span>Date released:</span> 23 May 2018</p>
+                        <p><span>Initial release:</span> 23 May 2018</p>
                         <p><span>End of life:</span> May 2023</p>
                     </div>
                     <div class="version-content">
                         <h4>Release notes</h4>
                         <p>This LTS builds on the latest version of ROS1 and can also build on Ubuntu 16.04.
-This LTS is recommended but it is still in development and breaking API changes are accepted.</p>
+This LTS is recommended and will be API stable starting March 2019.</p>
                     </div>
                 </div>
                 <div class='col-sm-12 col-lg-6 version-wrapper'>